-In 1977 a frenzy of licensing for the biggest film of the year created several board games; thankfully they were all quite good.
+In 1977 the biggest film of the year created several board games; thankfully they were all quite good.
 Escape from Death Star was the first of these and a worthy addition to any Star Wars fan's collection.

 As strange as it may sound in 1977 we only had one Star Wars film to watch.
 Of course that didn't stop the film's makers from licensing a vast array of Star Wars related goodies.
 This game was published by American company Kenner Toys, they were founded in 1947 but closed in 2000 when all of their brands and products were merged into Hasbro.
 Kenner released a sequel "Star Wars: Destroy Death Star Game" also in 1977 and in a licensing frenzy Palitoy published an electronic tabletop game with exactly the same title.